PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Slice/Logistic/Concat tail result characterization checkpoint

+The Slice/Logistic/Concat/Reshape-tail wrapper dispatches the indexed owner in `slice_logistic_concat_reshape_tail_layout.py` and returns the fixed one-counter dictionary `optimized_transpose_slice_logistic_concat_reshape_tail_nhwc_chains`.
+The owner unconditionally prunes unused tensors after candidate processing, so its rewrite counter is incomplete evidence for cleanup-only mutation and must remain observation-only.

+There is exactly one direct wrapper call.
+It is inside layout recovery pass-set 2 after `_layout_opt_concat_input_adapter_stats` and before `_layout_opt_channel_shuffle_gather_results`, whose policy keeps post-gather cleanup enabled.
+The call receives the live Session LayoutState.
+Layout-recovery orchestration directly selects the public owner as a second, distinct form.

+A strict expected-failure contract selects `_layout_opt_slice_logistic_concat_tail_stats`.
+It fixes the wrapper, one-key schema, unconditional pruning, exact one-call count, model and LayoutState arguments, option guard, both captured boundaries, channel-shuffle policy, independent orchestration selection, and absence of result consumers.

+At implementation, replace only the raw direct expression with an assignment.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, unconditional pruning, graph-index behavior, live LayoutState, orchestration selection, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- Slice/Logistic/Concat tail schema and indexed-owner fixtures, unconditional cleanup, layout-recovery selection, guarded direct boundary, channel-shuffle/gather policy, architecture, and pass-efficiency coverage:
+  `362 passed, 1 xfailed in 19.11s`

+The sole strict expected failure is the intentionally unimplemented result-retention contract.
+Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the